liamwalsh1980/Milestone-Project-4/README.md

     - View products/services
     - Use the sort facility
     - View details of each product/service
-    - Buy products as a guest
+    - Buy products for testing
-    - Book a service as a guest
+    - Book a service for testing
-    - Receive an email confirmation for all purchases made
+    - Receive an email confirmation for all test purchases made
-    - Receive an email confirmation for a service booked ?
+    - Obtain an order number or booking number straight away once a product is purchased or a service is booked for testing
     - Access Profile - delivery details
     - Access Profile - order history (if applicable)
     - Add new Products